codefresh-io/docs.codefresh.io/_docs/pipelines/what-is-the-codefresh-yaml.md

 max-width="50%"
 %}

-You can also validate the pipeline yaml outside of the UI by using the [Codefresh CLI](https://codefresh-io.github.io/cli/).
-The CLI has a [validate parameter](https://codefresh-io.github.io/cli/validation/) that can check one or more files for syntax errors
+You can also validate the pipeline yaml outside of the UI by using the Codefresh CLI.
+The CLI has a [validate parameter](https://codefresh-io.github.io/cli/validation/){:target="\_blank"}  that can check one or more files for syntax errors.

 {% highlight shell %}
 {% raw %}